icxrvs/cs2-synced-jetpack-compose/README.md

 CSGO Synced

 A app that shows cs go matches and details of the match, like date/time of the match, and some images of the players.
-Build in compose from jetpack.
+Builded in compose from jetpack.